-Chris Cornell dead at age 52
+Chris Cornell hanged himself, medical examiner says

 The breakup wasn't anything unusual, Cornell told CNN in 2012.
 "It was just time for a break," he said.

 In 2001, Cornell joined with three former members of Rage Against the Machine to form Audioslave.
-Their most successful single, "Like a Stone" released in 2003.
+Their most successful single, "Like a Stone," released in 2003.

 The group's defining moment was a 2005 concert in Cuba, which at the time was billed as the country's first outdoor rock concert by an American band.